Nati-Fekade/NatiAtske/README.md

-- 👋 Hi, I’m @NatiAtske
+- 👋 Hi, I’m @NatiFekade
 - 👀 I’m interested in having fun and enjoying life to the fullest.
 - 🌱 I’m currently learning at Georgia State University majoring in Computer Science.
 Also, taking a few class with CS50.
 - 💞️ I’m looking to collaborate on anything to be honest.
 I am a peoples person and I am willing to work with people.